History is taught throughout the school and pupils are encouraged to find out about events and peoples.

 The youngest children cover historical stories and information through “topics”, such as “London”.

-From P3-P8 different eras from history are taught such as The Romans, The Tudors, Medieval times and World War II.
+From Year 3 to Year 8 different eras from history are taught such as The Romans, The Tudors, Medieval times and World War II.

-They write, make posters and models and enjoy role play.
-There are termly visits to galleries and museums in central London, St Alban’s and Oxford.
-P3 and 4 visit Walsingham on a history and RS visit every two years.
+They write, make posters and models, and enjoy role play.
+There are regular visits to galleries and museums in central London, St Albans and Oxford.
+Year 3 and Year 4 visit Walsingham on a combined history and TPR visit every two years.